divyajyotiuk/useful-tech-links/README.md

 # useful-tech-links

 All the bookmarked and useful links come here!
+The aim is to bring all the necessary tech links under one repository and make it a one-stop solution to find resources for the tech geeks out there!

 ### tutorials, books, courses